Does it cost more to order groceries on Deliveroo, Just Eat and Uber Eats?

 Shopping experience & cost

 This means it’s impossible to do a full shop this way.
-And even if you only need a few things you’ll likley have to compromise or go without.
+And even if you only need a few things, you’ll likely have to compromise, opt for more expensive brand names or go without.

 Prices are higher

-All the items I checked cost more on the app than buying direct from the supermarket – and that’s beore those extra service charges.
+All the items I checked cost more on the app than buying direct from the supermarket – and that’s before those extra service charges.

 You miss out on special offers

-The prices you see aren’t just higher – they don’t take into account special offers at the supermarket.
+The prices you see aren’t just higher, and even when they have the same prices and in-store, they don’t take into account special offers at the supermarket.
 This means you’re not just paying the premium added on top, you’re missing out on further savings.

 Extra discounts

-I’m often getting emails or notifications from both apps saying I can get 50% off my groceries order or £10 off, so it’s worth looking for these.
+I often get emails or notifications from the apps saying I can get 50% off my grocery order or £10 off, so it’s worth looking for these.
+Uber Eats sometimes offers a reduced price for fruits and vegetables.

 However, don’t think this will make your basket cheaper!
 Since items are already more expensive and there are extra charges on top, you might find you’re only saving a few quid if anything at all.
 Plus the reduced range means you might be struggling to meet a £40 minimum order of things you actually need.
 Don’t be tempted to order things you don’t want or need just to reach a discount threshold.